gjabile/blokus/README.md

 Included in this project are methods I coded for a command line playable version of the game blokus coded in C#.
 Blokus is an abstract strategy board game for two to four players, where players try to score points by occupying most of the board with pieces of their colour.

 NOTE: This project was coded for the BME 121 Final Exam so some of the code was not written by me.
 I have denoted this throughout!
+The only file with code I personally wrote is in q2!

 Background info: